divya-kharche/Big-Data-Indexer/README.md

 Prototype Part 3:
-Adding Elasticsearch capabilities
+Adding Elasticsearch capabilities.
-Using RedisSMQ for REST API queueing
+Using RedisSMQ for REST API queueing.

 **Tech-Stack Used:**
-**Java
-Maven
+**Java.
+Maven.
-Redis Server
+Redis Server.
-Elasticsearch and Kibana(Local or cloud based) RabbitMQ
+Elasticsearch and Kibana(Local or cloud based).
+RabbitMQ.
-Run as Spring Boot Application**
+Run as Spring Boot Application.**

 Querying Elasticsearch
 Run both the application i.e FinalProject and Consumer Message Queue(CMQ).
 CMQ application will create the indexes.
-Run POST query from Postman
+Run POST query from Postman.
-Run custom search queries as per your use case (Optional) For testing purpose - Inorder to test the indexes separately, Run the PUT query in Testing-ElasticSearchQueries on Kibana.
-This will create an index in elasticsearch
+Run custom search queries as per your use case.
+(Optional) For testing purpose - Inorder to test the indexes separately, Run the PUT query in Testing-ElasticSearchQueries on Kibana.
+This will create an index in elasticsearch.

-How to Use:
+How to Use:.
-1. Start the services, including redis, elastic search, kibana;
+1. Start the services, including redis, elastic search, kibana;.
 2. Start the SpringBoot applitions, the restful api service and elastic search service;
 3. Test the work flow, through Postman and Kibana Dev Tools a.Postman